-The following three core courses (12 units) are required at CGU to meet the 24-unit course requirement (letter grade B- or better should be received for each course):
+The following three core courses (12 units) are required at CGU to meet the 24unit course requirement (letter grade B- or better should be received for each course to be counted toward the degree):

 - 1. Methods of Applied Mathematics (Math 294) - 2.
 Continuous Modeling (Math 388) - 3.
 Numerical Methods for Matrix Computations (Math 368)